videointeractionguidance/videointeractionguidance.github.io/content/learning/_index.md

         <br>

         ## Managers and Data Processors
-        Below are some useful documents and videos to help managers learn how to access their data stored on the DCS.
+        To set up their services on the DCS and to ensure they can access their data, managers should:

         <ol>
         <li>